Goostachio/Multidisciplinary_project/README.md

 ## Getting Started
 ### Prerequisites

-Before you proceed, ensure that you have Python 3.8 installed with these libraries:
+Before you proceed, ensure that you have Python version 3.8 or above installed with these libraries:

 - adafruit-io
 - tensorflow